 10. Rutgers Gardens

 It has been a long time coming!
 Our visit to Rutgers Gardens that is.
-It is embarrassing that we have never been there, and that this fantastic garden wasn’t on this list right from the start!
 It had so many areas to explore: great hiking trail, tall grass maze, an amazing pine forest, complete with forts, various cultivated garden areas, great old trees, and so much more.
 It is easy to be there all day and not notice the day go by.
 The kids had a blast too, and want to go back there again soon.
 They also have many various activities and fun throughout the year!
 It is such an amazing place to spend the day with family, I can’t wait to do it again.
 Read about our visit to Rutgers Gardens right HERE.
 See the directions, visitor information and more on their WEBSITE.

 11. Morris Museum